 Store in an airtight container for 2-3 days.

 For a more intense flavor, you can toast the chufa flour in the oven for a few minutes before using it.
 You can enrich the focaccia with other ingredients, such as cherry tomatoes, olives, or grilled vegetables.
-If the dough is too soft, add a tablespoon of flour at a time until you reach the desired consistency.
+If the dough is too soft, add one tablespoon of flour at a time until the desired consistency is reached.

 Italia, Lombardia